What is bed rotting, and is the trend ruining your mattress? The experts weigh in

 (Image credit: Future PLC)

-‘Sitting in one position on a mattress for an extended period can cause damage,’ confirms Victoria Cedeno, Brand Specialist at mattress brand Zinus.
-‘But it really depends on various factors such as the quality and materials of the mattress.'
-So if you've made mistakes when buying a mattress then you've yourself up for failure.
+‘Sitting in one position on a mattress for an extended period can cause damage,’ confirms Victoria Cedeno, brand specialist at mattress brand Zinus.
+'Although it depends on various factors such as the quality and materials of the mattress'.

-‘A good quality pocket sprung mattress is designed with support in place around its edges,’ explains Amanda Castle, Marketing Manager at Hypnos Beds.
-‘If you regularly sit on the edge of your mattress, the focused weight distribution could potentially cause wear and reduce support over time.’
+However, as Amanda Castle, marketing manager at mattress manufacturer Hypnos Beds warns, even a good quality mattress is at risk.
+‘A good quality mattress is designed with support in place around its edges' she advises.
+But, as she continues, ‘If you regularly sit on the edge of your mattress, the focused weight distribution could potentially still cause wear and reduce support over time'.

 Bedroom with a breakfast tray on the bed and macrame wall decoration